-- certain loans and credit facilities obtained by Cellnex and/or Cellnex Finance Company, S.A.U. ("Cellnex Finance"), under which a change of control event would be triggered at the level of Cellnex and Cellnex Finance; - the syndicated credit facility agreement entered into by Swiss Towers AG, where the change of control event would be triggered with respect to Cellnex Switzerland AG, Swiss Towers AG and Swiss Infra Services SA; - or GBP credit facilities, the change of control event would be triggered with respect to Cellnex UK Ltd., Cellnex and Cellnex Finance: - the Nexloop France, S.A.S. ("Nextloop") credit facilities, under which the change of control event would be triggered with respect to Nexloop; - the Senior Facility Agreement of Cellnex France Infrastructure S.A.S., under which the change of control event would be triggered with respect to Cellnex France Infrastructure S.A.S.; and - for the five (5)-year syndicated loan associated with the acquisition of T-Mobile Infra, the change of control indicators are measured with respect to Cellnex Netherlands B.V. and Cignal Infrastructure Netherlands B.V.
+- the syndicated credit facility agreement entered into by Swiss Towers AG, where the change of control event would be triggered with respect to Cellnex Switzerland AG, Swiss Towers AG and Swiss Infra Services SA; - the Nexloop France, S.A.S. ("Nexloop") credit facilities, under which the change of control event would be triggered with respect to Nexloop; - the senior facility agreement of Cellnex France Infrastructure S.A.S., under which the change of control event would be triggered with respect to Cellnex France Infrastructure S.A.S.; - for the syndicated loan associated with the acquisition of Cignal Infrastructure Netherlands B.V. (formerly known as T-Mobile Infra B.V.), where the change of control indicators are measured with respect to Cellnex Netherlands B.V. and Cignal Infrastructure Netherlands B.V.; and - the credit facility of Cellnex Nordics, S.L. ("Cellnex Nordics"), where the trigger for the change of control is measured with respect to Cellnex Nordics, On Tower Denmark ApS, and On Tower Sweden AB.